BaFin Fit-and-Proper 2026: What Financial Institutions Need to Do Now

 Qualification and certificate verification

-Criminal record extract / enhanced certificate of conduct
+Criminal record extract / enhanced certificate of good conduct

 Sanctions list screening (EU, UN, OFAC)